 CMOS-based bio-image sensor spatially resolves neural activitydependent proton dynamics in the living brain.
 Horiuchi H, Agetsuma M, Ishida J, Nakamura Y, Cheung DL, Nanasaki S, Kimura Y, Iwata T, Takahashi K, Sawada K, Nabekura J. Nat Commun.
 11(1):712, 2020.

-Controlled activation of cortical astrocytes modulates neuropathic pai-like behaviour.
-TakedaI, Yoshihara K, Cheung D, Konbayashi T, Agetsuma M, Tusda M, Eto K, Koizumi S, Wake H, Moorhouse AJ, Nabekura J. Nat Commun, 13(1):4100, 2022.
-CMOS-based ion image sensor revealed neuronal activity-dependent pH changes in the living brain revealed neural activity-dependent pH changes in the living brain with single-cell level resolution using a CMOS image sensor which we had newly developed.
-The propagation of pH change from the hippocampus before electrical epileptic activity was detected.
-We started the collaboration with clinics and company to develop the new tools to predict the epileptic seizures in the human patients.
-Analysis of mechanisms underlying information processing and activity-dependent functional developments in the neocortex Sensory experience during postnatal development is required for the maturation and refinement of neuronal circuits in the sensory cortex.
+CMOS-based ion image sensor revealed neuronal activity-dependent pH changes in the living brain

+Pain circuit reorganization with activated astrocytes as a therapeutic approach Innovative technology development across fields The progress of technology has brought about a breakthrough in life science.
+We recently revealed neural activity-dependent pH changes in the living brain with single-cell level resolution using a CMOS image sensor which we had newly developed.
+We observed that pH changes propagated throughout the epileptic hippocampus prior to the occurrence of measurable electrical epileptic activity.
+Based on this, we have started a collaboration with medical clinics and industry to develop new tools for predicting the onset of epileptic seizures in human patients.

+YOSHIMURA, Yumiko Professor Neurophysiology YONEDA, Taisuke Assistant Professor Neuroscience ONODERA, Koun Assistant Professor Neuroscience Analysis of mechanisms underlying information processing and activity-dependent functional developments in the neocortex Sensory experience during postnatal development is required for the maturation and refinement of neuronal circuits in the sensory cortex.
 This leads to the development of cortical functions suitable for the living environment.
 To elucidate the mechanisms underlying information processing in the sensory cortex and the experience-dependent regulation of that processing, we are studying the relationship between visual functions and the signaling properties of neural circuits using rat and mouse visual cortex.
 To this end, we are analyzing the visual responses of cortical neurons using multi-channel electrodes or calcium imaging with 2-photon microscopy.
 Also, we are studying neural circuit properties with a combination of laser scanning photostimulation and whole-cell patch-clamp recording methods in slice preparations; and neural connections morphologically using modern virus tracers.
 The following is a list of our main projects currently ongoing. - 1.
 Synaptic plasticity and visual response plasticity in animals at different developmental stages and in animals subjected to the manipulation of visual experience during postnatal development - 2.
 Developmental mechanisms of visual responsiveness, plasticity, and synaptic connections in each neuron subtypes - 3.
 Cell-lineage dependent establishment of neuronal connections and visual responsiveness We are also conducting collaborative research and looking for graduate students interested in the developmental mechanisms of brain functions.
 We are also conducting collaborative research and looking for graduate students interested in the developmental mechanisms of brain functions.
+Yoneda T, Hayashi K, Yoshimura Y (2023) Experience-dependent functional plasticity and visual response selectivity of surviving subplate neurons in the mouse visual cortex.
+PNAS.
+120(9):e2217011120 Kimura R, Yoshimura Y (2021) The contribution of low contrast-preferring neurons to information representation in the primary visual cortex after learning.
+Science Adv.
+7 (48)